GED Testing Information

 Click on the blue, underlined headings to obtain more information for each topic.

 Free GED prep classes: Kishwauke College offers free GED classes both on campus and in the community.
 Click here for course schedules.

 Free Practice test: GED Testing Services offers a free practice test to inform examinees of the types of questions that will be asked on the GED tests.
 Click here for the free practice test.

 Free Computer class: The GED is administered on the computer and basic computer skills will be needed for testing.
 The next computer GED class should be in the fall.
 Please check back for details.

-GED Ready Test: The official GED practice test with results costs $6 per exam and can be purchased through your MyGED account that you create at www.ged.com (see Step 1 below)
+GED Ready Test: The official GED practice test with results costs $6 per exam and can be purchased through your MyGED account.
+Vouchers are available.
+Please contact Amanda Poturalski at (815) 825-2086 Ext.
+3190 if you are interested in a voucher to pay for the GED Ready Test.

 An individual is eligible to take the GED test if they meet the guidelines listed below: